zelbanna/rims/README.md

 - tools: various modules
 - site: the web frontend (pane) and ajax for driving the web gui
 - site_: site support files (jscrip, stylesheets and images)
-- templates: template files for various things, to be copied to document root

-To start, enter sdcp directory and copy template/settings.json (with appropriate settings)

-Then run install to write site cgi files into doc-root, finally enter mysql structure (from mysql.txt) into database
+Then run install to write site cgi files into docroot, finally enter mysql structure (from mysql.db) into database

 ############################### Good to know stuff #############################
 - Don't forgets: